Overview

 Components

 A Flux App typically consists of one or more Channel components that connect an Event Source component to one or more Action components.
 Event Sources define what events should trigger the Flux App to run and Actions define if and how to process these events.
 Using Channels you can further connect the output of one component to another to begin building more advanced Flux Apps.
+When data is sent to the channel, either by the Event Source or by an Incoming Webhook, the Flux app is executed.
+This sequence of actions is called an Event.

 Components that make up Soracom Flux